Czajnikowski/Czajnikowski.github.io/_posts/2017-04-29-dont-be-scared-of-subquery.md

 >  - surname
 >  - city

-Ok, UI with all delegate methods is implemented, you know some Core Data, `NSFetchedResultsController` is already in place, you just need to supply a `NSFetchRequest` - what can be easier than that?

 #### Nothing easier than that
 {: style="text-align: center;"}

+UI with all delegate methods is implemented, you know some Core Data, `NSFetchedResultsController` is already in place, you just need to supply a `NSFetchRequest` - what can be easier than that?

 {% highlight swift %}
 let fetchRequest = NSFetchRequest<Contact>(